openstack/neutron-specs/specs/stein/neutron-ovs-agent-support-baremetal-with-smart-nic.rst

                                 'vif_type': vif_type})
         self.updated_ports.add(port['id'])

-  When Neutron processes the ports the Neuton OVS agent will add the smart NIC port(s) to the OVSDB by ovs plugin in os-vif.
+  When Neutron processes the ports the Neutron OVS agent will add the smart NIC port(s) to the OVSDB by ovs plugin in os-vif.

   Because RPC is not reliable we need to extend the full sync to do the following: